devboell/react-fretboard/README.md

   **skinType**
   *oneOf(['boxes', 'strings'])*

-  Determines the overall lookof the fretboard. 'boxes' displays the frets as divs with a border, and 'strings' looks more like a standard fretboard diagram.
+  Determines the overall look of the fretboard. 'boxes' displays the frets as divs with a border, and 'strings' looks more like a standard fretboard diagram.
   Default is 'boxes'

   **noteType**